learn-co-curriculum/react-hooks-webpack-and-react/README.md

 To best describe webpack, we will begin by describing the problem that it was created to solve.

-Picture having a server that sends some JavaScript using webpage to browsers.
+Picture having a server that sends some JavaScript-using webpage to browsers.
 Let's imagine we have some `animateDiv.js` script we want browsers to receive that itself makes use of [`d3js`][d3js], a data visualization library.
 The first file we send to a requesting client, `index.html`, may look like this: